Skip to content

 ← Back to Guides

-Start your morning by bringing your joy to Jesus.
-This prayer guide helps you share what you're celebrating with him, thank him for his goodness, and invite him into this season of gladness.
+Start your day by bringing your joy to Jesus.
+This prayer invites you to share what you're celebrating, thank him for the goodness you're experiencing, and ask him to deepen and sustain the gladness in your heart.

 Morning Grateful for something